ottotech/ex-bitmasking-groups/README.md

 go build cmd/server/bitmaskinggroups.go
 ```

-and the executing the executable:
+and then run the executable:

 ```
 ./bitmaskinggroups